ZachMc21/zachmc21.github.io/README.md

     - https://vincoding.com/fade-in-elements-scroll-jquery/
     - https://coolcssanimation.com/how-to-trigger-a-css-animation-on-scroll/
     - https://dev.to/selbekk/how-to-fade-in-content-as-it-scrolls-into-view-10j4
-- In mobile view, get Projects drop-down menu text to show currently-selected category
+- Tweak Hobbies section to display nicely in desktop and mobile
 - When the user scrolls past the bottom of the page, footer background color does not continue